alessia-cyber/BTLO-THM-LETSDEFEND-CYBERDEFENDERS/THM-SOC_L1_Alert_Triage.md

 ## Overview

 This report details my analysis and findings from the **SOC L1 Alert Triage** room on TryHackMe.
-The lab focused on the fundamental concepts of Security Operations Center (SOC) operations, specifically the lifecycle of a security alert from generation to resolution.
+The room focused on the fundamental concepts of Security Operations Center (SOC) operations, specifically the lifecycle of a security alert from generation to resolution.
 As an aspiring entry-level analyst, mastering the ability to efficiently triage alerts is critical.